The Ultimate Guide To Hidden Gems In Philadelphia

 An intriguing repository for the physically odd is the Mutter Museum.
 Tens of thousands of provocative items on exhibit at the Museum provide an unsettling, beneath-the-surface view of what doctors regularly research.

-YOU MAY ALSO LIKE: 20 Most Romantic Getaways in the United States for Couples
+YOU MAY ALSO LIKE: 8 Dreamy Destinations for Romantic Getaways in Wisconsin

 Numerous abnormal bodily parts are still preserved in fluid inside the exhibit.
 Visitors come across skeletal formations that don’t quite seem physically feasible, like the one of a 7’6″ man.